 Applicants can hold a bachelor's, master's or doctor of physical therapy degree.

-Typically, yes; however different lenders may have different policies.
+Typically, yes.
+However, different lenders may have different policies.
 Check with your specific lender regarding your individual account and its management.

-Residents are expected be a member of the APTA.
+Residents are expected to be a member of the APTA.
 Expenses include living, transportation, parking, APTA membership and conference fees.
 Learning materials such as additional texts, independent study course modules, computer access and suitable professional clothing should also be expected expenses.